 This improves the quality of an individual's work and the success of the business as a whole.
 Highly engaged teams show a 21% greater profitability.
 This is because engaged employees show up every day with passion, purpose, presence, and energy.

 To empower staff you need to give them resources, authority, opportunity, and motivation to do their work.
 They also need to be accountable for their actions and take ownership of their role, no matter its size within the business.
 And this is where technology comes in.

 This has been true since the loom was invented.
 In the past, technology was adopted to maximise output, but with new thinking comes new tech.
-Today, organisations integrate technologies that promote modern workplace thinking of empowerment, collaboration, innovation, and growth.
+Today, organisations integrate digital workplace solutions that promote empowerment, collaboration, innovation, and growth.
 This change accelerated over the last 30 years due to the emergence of 3 universal trends:

 - Ageing workforce As the baby boomers continue to retire, they're taking key knowledge with them.
 This has increased the need to capture and preserve knowledge.

 - Big data We're able to capture and process more data than ever before and this causes a problem.
 Employees can’t find what they need, while business leaders struggle to access the real value locked in the data.

 - Demand for speed With the rapid pace of today’s work environment, we need to work faster and collaborate more effectively to get our jobs done.

 Digital workplace innovations have emerged in response to these modern workplace drivers.
 They support businesses and help drive change by: